VoteIT/channels_envelope/README.md

 So we have a response and a reply.

-Envelopes idea is to inject functionality rather than build custom message csonumers.
+Envelopes idea is to inject functionality rather than build custom message consumers.
 This is done via handlers.
 Each message direction can have its own handlers, and the handler decides if it should do something with the message.